lawrencelilol/CyberCop/README.md

 ![image](https://user-images.githubusercontent.com/35508198/152415523-79d0da56-3b0a-4464-97d8-2640e39d2802.png)

-The app also handles errors if the users does not input the data correctly or input wrong types of data
+The app also handles errors if the users does not input the data correctly or input wrong types of data.
+It also handles runtime error related to the data.

 _Figure 4: Exception handling_